Kristin Scott Thomas: Career

 In 1994, she starred in the Romanian–French film An Unforgettable Summer, in which she played Marie-Thérèse Von Debretsy.
 Rather than learn Romanian for the part, she read her lines phonetically.
 She had all the lines translated into French, which she speaks fluently, so she knew what she was saying.
 In an interview for Gloucester Citizen on 22 March 2015, she cited An Unforgettable Summer as one of the films that she is most proud of alongside The English Patient and Only God Forgives.

-1996 saw the release of the film with her most famous role as Katharine Clifton, The English Patient, which gained her Golden Globe and Oscar nominations as well as critical acclaim.
+In the 1996 film The English Patient, her role as Katharine Clifton gained her Golden Globe and Oscar nominations as well as critical acclaim.
 This was followed by a brief period working in Hollywood on films such as The Horse Whisperer with Robert Redford and Random Hearts with Harrison Ford.
 However, growing disillusioned with Hollywood, she took a year off to give birth to her third child.

 She returned to the stage in 2003 when she played the title role in a French theatre production of Racine's Bérénice, and appeared on-screen as Lady Sylvia McCordle in Robert Altman's Gosford Park.
 This started a critically acclaimed second career on stage, in which she has received four nominations for a Laurence Olivier Award for Best Actress, including one win, for her performance of Arkadina in a London West End production of Anton Chekhov's The Seagull.
 She reprised the role in New York in September 2008.
 In summer 2014, Scott Thomas returned to London's West End to star as Emma in Harold Pinter's Betrayal at the Comedy Theatre.
 The revival was directed by Ian Rickson.
 Her husband was played by Ben Miles and the love triangle was completed by Douglas Henshall.
 In January 2013, she starred in another Pinter play, Old Times, again directed by Ian Rickson.
 In 2014, she appeared at The Old Vic in the title role of Sophocles's Electra.

 Scott Thomas has also acted in French films.
 In 2006, she played the role of Hélène, in French, in Ne le dis à personne (Tell No One), by French director Guillaume Canet.
 In 2008, Scott Thomas received many accolades for her performance in Il y a longtemps que je t'aime (I've Loved You So Long), including BAFTA and Golden Globe nominations for Best Actress.
 In 2009 she played the role of a wife who leaves her husband for another man in Leaving.